FHN or CFR: Which Is the Better Value Stock Right Now?

-Investors interested in stocks from the Banks - Southwest sector have probably already heard of First Horizon National (FHN) and Cullen/Frost Bankers (CFR).
+Investors interested in Banks - Southwest stocks are likely familiar with First Horizon National (FHN) and Cullen/Frost Bankers (CFR).
 But which of these two stocks offers value investors a better bang for their buck right now?
 We'll need to take a closer look.

-Both First Horizon National and Cullen/Frost Bankers have a Zacks Rank of #2 (Buy) right now.
-This system places an emphasis on companies that have seen positive earnings estimate revisions, so investors should feel comfortable knowing that these stocks have improving earnings outlooks.
+First Horizon National and Cullen/Frost Bankers are both sporting a Zacks Rank of #2 (Buy) right now.
+Investors should feel comfortable knowing that both of these stocks have an improving earnings outlook since the Zacks Rank favors companies that have witnessed positive analyst estimate revisions.
 But this is just one factor that value investors are interested in.

-FHN currently has a forward P/E ratio of 12.34, while CFR has a forward P/E of 13.58.
+FHN currently has a forward P/E ratio of 12.39, while CFR has a forward P/E of 13.71.
 We also note that FHN has a PEG ratio of 0.88.
-This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
-CFR currently has a PEG ratio of 3.11.
+This popular figure is similar to the widely-used P/E ratio, but the PEG ratio also considers a company's expected EPS growth rate.
+CFR currently has a PEG ratio of 3.14.

 Based on these metrics and many more, FHN holds a Value grade of B, while CFR has a Value grade of C.